jcs-instructor/mobtimer/agenda.md

+- [ ] For Ethan, discuss how to find coding parter.
+AgileVentures, codebuddies, mob programming channel
 - [ ] Retro on last week while working separately and texting updates (What happened?
 How did that feel? etc.)
   - [ ] Should we continue divide and conquer outside?
 - [ ] Stakeholder / general rollout plan